keeneyetact/retroBoard/README.md

 You must have `docker` and `docker-compose` installed on your system.

-### Result
+### Run 🚀

+- Copy `docker-compose.yml.example` to `docker-compose.yml`
+- Run `docker-compose up -d`
+- Voilà!

-This will install a production-ready version of Retrospected automatically, using Postgres.
+This will run a production-ready version of Retrospected automatically, using Postgres.
 You don't need to have anything installed other than Docker.
 This will install and run:

 - Postgres
 - pgAdmin4 (Web UI for postgres)
 - The Retrospected Nodejs backend
 - The frontend, served by `nginx`.

-### Installation

-- Copy `docker-compose.yml.example` to `docker-compose.yml`
-- Edit the file to set some passwords etc. You can also set your Google Analytics ID to enable Google Analytics tracking.
-You can also leave the file "as-is", it has sensible defaults.
-- Run `docker-compose build`: this will build the backend and frontend images, based on your settings.
-- Get yourself a coffee ☕️
-- Run `docker-compose up -d`
-- Voilà!

-### Backups
+### Backups 💾

 When using the Docker deployment, your database runs from a container.
 But if you still need to make some backup of your data, you can do the following: